tashrique/tashrique/README.md

 ![www.tashrique.com](https://github.com/tashrique/temp/blob/main/Tashrique%20Ahmed.png)

-I am a Rising Sophomore at [Williams College](https://www.williams.edu)
+I am a Rising Sophomore at [Williams College](https://www.williams.edu) 💜🐮 majoring in Computer Science and Statistics 💻📊

+Previously SWE Intern at [The Kive Company](https://www.artkiveapp.com) 🎨

+Conducting research on soft-robotics mixed reality at Willaims Robotics Lab 🤖

 A Google Developer Expert on Android.
 An Android Engineer at DeliveryHero and also Co-organizer of GDG MAD (Mumbai).
 Community is ❤️.
 Code blooded animal, 1xEngineer 😛 and ☕ lover.